davidpet/snippets/cpp/Functional Programming/012 - Invoke and Apply - explanation.md

 ### Notes:

 - `std::invoke` is a generalized function invoker that abstracts away the difference in syntax for calling different types of callable objects and members.
+It is similar to `std::bind` except that it calls instead of returning a function wrapper.
+It can give you a python-like static function interface where 'this' is the first arg passed in.

 - `std::apply` is a utility for tuple unpacking.
 It's particularly useful when combined with functions that return tuples and you want to pass their results directly to other functions.